 - All groups must provide at least one chaperone per ten students.
 Chaperones must remain with their assigned group at all times.

 - Please familiarize yourself with the following information and share it with students and chaperones.
-We rely on teachers and chaperones to reinforce these guidelines during the visit to the galleries:
+We rely on teachers and chaperones to reinforce these guidelines during the visit:

 Keeping the Art Safe

-- Food, beverages, and gum are not permitted in the museum
+- Food, beverages, and gum are not permitted in the museums.

-- Use your eyes, not your hands, to examine objects on display in the galleries
+- Use your eyes, not your hands, to examine objects on display.

 Respecting Other Visitors